Krelborn/KILabel/README.md

 The demo also demonstrates how to use a gesture recognizer with the label to implement a long press on a link, which uses the **linkAtPoint** method.

+There's also an example using a UITableView where cells are given dynamic heights depending on the content.

 ## License & Credits

 KILabel is available under the MIT license.